HIPAA Administrative Safeguards

 Training: Mandatory Security Awareness

 Documentation matters significantly.
 You need sign-off sheets or electronic completion records showing that each person attended training.
 Auditors want to see proof that everyone was trained.
 If 5% of your workforce was never trained, you're non-compliant.
-If you have no documentation of training, auditors will assume it didn't happen and cite a control gap.
+If you have no documentation of training, auditors assume it didn't happen and cite a control gap.

 Sanctions: Consequences for Violations

 Consistency matters.
 Someone who accesses patient records outside their role should face documented consequences.
-That consequence should be consistent across the organization—not a warning for one person and termination for another person for essentially the same violation.
+That consequence should be consistent across the organization — not a warning for one person and termination for another person for essentially the same violation.
 Consistency shows that enforcement is real and that everyone is held to the same standard.

 Documentation of violations and consequences is required.
 If someone accessed records inappropriately, that incident should be documented.
 The investigation, the findings, and the consequence applied should all be documented.
 This creates an audit trail showing that violations were taken seriously and handled consistently.
 When an auditor reviews your records, they want to see examples of violations that were caught and handled.
+HHS OCR specifically evaluates whether organizations have functional sanctions policies in corrective action plan reviews.

 Incident Response Procedures

 Documentation of incidents is required.
 When an incident happens, document what happened, when it was discovered, what the investigation revealed, what actions were taken to contain and remediate it, and how the incident was resolved.
 This documentation helps with root cause analysis and prevents future similar incidents.
-It also provides the evidence auditors want to see showing that incidents were handled properly.
+It also provides the evidence auditors want showing that incidents were handled properly.

 Documentation: Policies That People Actually Know About

-Policies should be reviewed and updated periodically.
-Technology changes, threats evolve, organizational structure changes.
-Policies from 2015 might not reflect your 2026 environment.
-Annual policy review is reasonable.
-When significant changes happen—new systems deployed, new threats emerge, new business functions started—policies should be updated immediately.
+Administrative safeguards require written, clear, accessible security policies covering access control, password management, data protection, incident response, training, sanctions, and any other security-relevant procedure.
+Policies from 2015 do not reflect a 2026 environment.
+Annual policy review is the minimum standard.
+When significant changes happen — new systems deployed, new threats emerge, new business functions started — policies should be updated immediately.

 Accessibility matters.
 Policies sitting in a folder nobody reads are not effective.
 Make policies accessible through your intranet, included in employee handbooks, delivered during training, and linked from systems staff use.
-The point is that people should easily be able to know the policies exist and be able to reference them when they have questions.
+The point is that people should easily be able to know the policies exist and reference them when they have questions.

 Pulling It All Together